Marker Logo

 Topics.
 This historical marker is listed in these topic lists: MilitarySports.
 A significant historical year for this entry is 2002.

 Location.
 38° 58.73′ N, 76° 29.051′ W. Marker is in Annapolis, Maryland, in Anne Arundel County.
-Marker is at the intersection of Cooper Road and King George Street, on the right when traveling east on Cooper Road.
+It is at the intersection of Cooper Road and King George Street, on the right when traveling east on Cooper Road.
 Marker is located on the grounds of the United States Naval Academy.
 A picture ID is required to enter the Academy grounds.
 Touch for map.
 Marker is in this post office area: Annapolis MD 21402, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Navy Mascot (here, next to this marker); The Joseph R. Hunt Court (a few steps from this marker); Lieutenant General John Archer Lejeune (a few steps from this marker); United States Naval Academy
+At least 8 other markers are within walking distance of this marker: The Navy Mascot (here, next to this marker); The Joseph R. Hunt Court (a few steps from this marker); Lieutenant General John Archer Lejeune (a few steps from this marker); United States Naval Academy

 Paid Advertisement